 "It wasn't the sixties," James retorts, "it was my student days.
 Being a cook at that diner was the only job I could get; it was slave labour for the price it paid."

 "Now you're married to the owner of these diners.
 You've come a long way."

 She plants a kiss on his cheek and heads into their marble en-suite bathroom.

 "Do you still keep in contact with Tom?"
 She splurges, brushing her teeth.

-"No. I stopped working there for some reason; I never really spoke to Tom outside the diner.
+"No. I... stopped working there for some reason; never really spoke to Tom outside the diner either.
 I can't even remember if his name is Tom."

 She wipes her mouth, ties her hair and perches herself on the bed, clamping her heels on.

-"But hey, if I didn't quit, I wouldn't of have time for our study sessions."
+"But hey, if I didn't mysteriously leave, I wouldn't of have time for our constructive sessions."
 James says with optimism.

-"And I wouldn't have noticed the love of my life."
-She replies, holding the car keys in one hand, his designs.S] in another.
+"And I wouldn't have obtained the love of my life."
+She replies, holding the car keys in one hand, his artwork.S] in another.